-Put all of the good ideas you have that don’t seem to fit into the parking lot.
+Put all the good ideas you have that don’t seem to fit, into the parking lot.
 It’s a place for you to keep those ideas without having to throw them away.
-This also helps you free your mind from any random ideas and keeps you focused on the main idea of your book, and it gives you a place to put the seeds of your future books for later harvesting.
+This also helps you free your mind and keeps you focused on the main idea of your book, while still retaining the seeds of your future books.

 Step 2: Create a Table of Contents

-Once you have what you think are your chapters, then put it in your Table of Contents, and write the key takeaway for each chapter, which is called a thesis statement.
+Once you have what you think are your chapters, then put it in your Table of Contents.
+Then write the key takeaway for each chapter, which is called a thesis statement.

 A thesis statement is a short summation of the main point you want to make in the chapter.
-Do not overwrite these.
-It should be one or two sentences.
-That’s it.
+It should be one or two sentences, that’s it.

 Hire for skills and fire for behavior?
-That is completely backward.
+That is completely backwards.

-In reality, it’s only one sourcing too.
+In reality, it’s only one sourcing tool.
 It holds recruiters captive, thinking they don’t have choices.